janebmckenna/Milestone-Project2/README.md

 **Hangman Game**

 Simple game written using Javascript, HTML and CSS.
 The keyboard is button based on the screen which allows the keys to visually disable for the user when they've already been played.
-The Hint button is optional to display and resets to hidden when a new game is started.
+The user has the option to trigger the Hint button to display a hint and resets to hidden when a new game is started.

 **Adds & Equals Game**